 |Common Pests and Disease:||Deer; aphids, leafhoppers; aster yellows, fusarium wilt, powdery mildew||Species:||Angustifolia, atrorubens, laevigata, pallida, purpurea, sanguinea, serotina, simulata, tennesseensis|

 An American Original

+Ready to add a slice of Americana to your garden?
 With dozens of varieties to choose from and blooms that last from early summer to late fall, easy-care echinacea is certainly a worthy addition to many landscapes.

 No word on whether these plains natives will attract bison to your yard, but you’ll certainly have lots of butterflies stopping by.

 Are you growing these classic flowers?
 Let us know in the comments section below, and feel free to share a picture!

 And for more information on growing coneflowers, take a look at these guides next: